mozilla/DeepSpeech/README.md

 [![Task Status](https://github.taskcluster.net/v1/repository/mozilla/DeepSpeech/master/badge.svg)](https://github.taskcluster.net/v1/repository/mozilla/DeepSpeech/master/latest)

-## Overview

 DeepSpeech is an open source Speech-To-Text engine, using a model trained by machine learning techniques based on [Baidu's Deep Speech research paper](https://arxiv.org/abs/1412.5567).
 Project DeepSpeech uses Google's [TensorFlow](https://www.tensorflow.org/) to make the implementation easier.

 ![Usage](images/usage.gif)

 Pre-built binaries for performing inference with a trained model can be installed with `pip3`.
-Proper setup using a virtual environment is recommended, and you can find that documention [below](#using-the-python-package).
+Proper setup using a virtual environment is recommended, and you can find that documentation [below](#using-the-python-package).

 A pre-trained English model is available for use and can be downloaded using [the instructions below](#getting-the-pre-trained-model).
 Currently, only 16-bit, 16 kHz, mono-channel WAVE audio files are supported in the Python client.

-Once everything is installed, you can then use the `deepspeech` binary to do speech-to-text on short (approximately 5 second) audio files as such:
+Once everything is installed, you can then use the `deepspeech` binary to do speech-to-text on short (approximately 5-second long) audio files as such:

 ```bash
 pip3 install deepspeech
 deepspeech --model models/output_graph.pbmm --alphabet models/alphabet.txt --lm models/lm.binary --trie models/trie --audio my_audio_file.wav
 ```

-Alternatively, quicker inference (e.g. realtime factor on a GeForce GTX 1070 is ~0.44) can be performed using a supported NVIDIA GPU on Linux.
+Alternatively, quicker inference can be performed using a supported NVIDIA GPU on Linux.
 See the [release notes](https://github.com/mozilla/DeepSpeech/releases) to find which GPUs are supported.
 To run `deepspeech` on a GPU, install the GPU specific package:

 ```bash
 pip3 install deepspeech-gpu